ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment.md

 ### Miscellaneous Reflections

+Now that the project is in production, below are some reflections/lessons learnt from this project.

-#### 1. The labelling
+#### 1. The training process

-There should be 3 main stages in predicting the contents in a given sample using their supervised learning,
+There should be 3 main stages in predicting the contents of a given sample using their supervised learning approach,

 1. detect the text elements (printed or handwritten) on the form and calculate their expected sizes and positions,
-2. extract the actual content of each element
+2. extract the actual text content from each element,
-3. classify the elements (based on their size and position on the page) into the different labels you provided.
+3. classify the elements (based on their size and position, obtained from step 1, on the page) into the different labels you provided.

+With the supervised learning provided by Azure Form Recognizer, we're training a model to classify elements on the page into different labels based on the position of the elements on the page.
+And we're NOT building any NLP models for extracting texts from the identified elements on the page.